Jake Burger Player Props: White Sox vs. Tigers

 Jake Burger At The Plate

-- Burger is hitting .250 with six doubles, a triple, 10 home runs and seven walks.
+- Burger has six doubles, a triple, 10 home runs and seven walks while batting .252.

+- In 52.9% of his games this year (18 of 34), Burger has picked up at least one hit, and in eight of those games (23.5%) he recorded more than one.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.